Not-so-Dumb Salad with Cucumbers, Tomatoes, Onions, Avocado, and Balsamic Vinegar

 Vegan Tomato Salad with Cucumbers, Avocado, Cilantro, and Lime from Kalyn’s Kitchen

 (Want even more recipes?
-I find these recipes from other blogs using Food Blog Search.
-There is also an entire page of salads with tomatoes and cucumbers that have been featured on Kalyn's Kitchen.)
+There is an entire page of salads with tomatoes and cucumbers that have been featured on Kalyn’s Kitchen.)